Seremban: Rail and air

 The rail connection was first constructed in the late 1890s as a stop on the Kuala Lumpur–Singapore main line, and until today, the Seremban railway station still serves as one of the major stops along the line.
 The station also serves as the southern terminal of the Keretapi Tanah Melayu electrified commuter network, KTM Komuter, which links the city to Kuala Lumpur and the Klang Valley on the Batu Caves–Pulau Sebang Line.
 From October 2015 to November 2016, the Komuter service has been extended to Gemas, though passengers used to be required to alight at Seremban and switch trains to the Gemas extension line (much akin to the Tanjung Malim–Rawang stretch).
 However, after 2016, all KTM Komuter trains run to Sungai Gadut or Pulau Sebang-Tampin without requiring to alight at Seremban.

 Negeri Sembilan is one of the two states in Malaysia that are not accessible via air transportation (Perlis being the other state).
-However, the Kuala Lumpur International Airport (KLIA) is less than a 30 minutes drive from Seremban, essentially making the airport closer to Seremban rather than Kuala Lumpur.
+However, the Kuala Lumpur International Airport (KLIA) is less than 30 minutes drive from Seremban, essentially making the airport closer to Seremban rather than Kuala Lumpur.